refparo/24xx-typst/24xx.typ

 #block(
   fill: rgb(37, 101, 136),
   inset: (bottom: line-height),
-  outset: (x: 7pt, top: par-spacing)
+  outset: (x: 7pt, top: block-spacing)
 )[
   #set text(white, style: "italic")
   #text(tracking: -1pt, "//") *THE PREMISE:* Explain the basics of the setting.
 If it’s not made clear elsewhere, give a reason for the characters to stick together, and hint at what they’ll spend their time doing.